huggingface/AIEnergyScore/index.md

 </div>

-We utilize the [Optimum Benchmark package](https://github.com/huggingface/optimum-benchmark) to perform the benchmark, and track energy consumption with [CodeCarbon](https://mlco2.github.io/codecarbon/).
+We utilize the [AI Energy Benchmarks]([https://github.com/huggingface/optimum-benchmark](https://pypi.org/project/ai-energy-benchmarks/) from [Neuralwatt](https://www.neuralwatt.com/) to launch the benchmark and [CodeCarbon](https://mlco2.github.io/codecarbon/) to track energy consumption.
 CodeCarbon enables the monitoring of energy usage across all hardware components, including the CPU, GPU, and RAM, during inference.
 Specifically, CodeCarbon leverages the NVIDIA System Management Interface ([nvidia-smi](https://docs.nvidia.com/deploy/nvidia-smi/index.html)), a command-line utility, to measure GPU energy consumption.
 Furthermore, it provides a detailed breakdown of energy contributions from individual steps such as preprocess, prefill, and decode.

 ### Precision